Fumohouse/godot-luau-script/docs/src/usage/accessing-godot.md

     of Lua's parsing rules.
 - Luau's `number` type (represented as double-precision floating point) cannot exactly store integers with an absolute value of more than `2^53`.
-Numbers outside this range are converted transparently to a custom type `Int64` which is designed to mimic `number` as closely as possible (as such, `Int64` is not generated in type definitions or treated separately from `number`).
+Numbers outside this range are converted transparently to a custom type `Int64` that is designed to mimic `number` as closely as possible (as such, `Int64` is not generated in type definitions or treated separately from `number`).
 The value in `Int64` is exact, but operations on `Int64` *will return `number`* (i.e.